SoftUni-Internal/interactive-content/EN/00-Intro-To-React-And-JSX/04-Composition.md

 Here are the main advantages of component\-based development;

-- **Faster development** \- since a new application can be assembled through existing components, development time will be reduced
+- **Faster development**: since a new application can be assembled through existing components, development time will be reduced

-- **Easy to maintain** \- Since a component can be managed individually, it can be done easier and in less time, making **debugging** easier as well
+- **Easy to maintain**: since a component can be managed individually, it can be done easier and in less time, making **debugging** easier as well

-- **Scalability** \- You can add additional functionality to a given component, without affecting the rest of the application
+- **Scalability**: you can add additional functionality to a given component, without affecting the rest of the application

 [/slide]